Choi hits key double, Rays rally past Astros 9-8

 TRAINER’S ROOM

-Rays: OF Kevin Kiermaier (left rib cage contusion) remained out of the lineup for a third consecutive game as manager Kevin Cash said he’s still in “a significant amount of pain.”
+Rays: OF Kevin Kiermaier (left rib cage contusion) remained out of the lineup for a third consecutive game as Cash said he’s still in “a significant amount of pain.”
 Cash said he’s optimistic he can avoid the injured list and possibly return Friday. … RHP Tyler Glasnow (right forearm strain) will begin a rehab assignment Friday and is scheduled to pitch one inning or 20 pitches for Class A Charlotte.
 Glasnow has been out since May 11.

-Astros: RHP Josh James (shoulder) will make what manager AJ Hinch said he hopes will be his last rehab outing at Triple-A Round Rock.
-James will be evaluated Friday to see if he needs another rehab outing. ..
+Astros: RHP Josh James (shoulder) will make what Hinch said he hopes will be his last rehab outing at Triple-A Round Rock.
+James will be evaluated Friday to see if he needs another rehab outing. .
 SS Carlos Correa (back) still hasn’t begun swinging and will not travel with the team on its upcoming road trip. … RHP Ryan Pressly (knee) has been doing soft throwing and keeping his arm strength up.
 Pressly had right knee arthroscopic surgery and is expected to be out four to six weeks. … Hinch said neither RHP Brad Peacock (shoulder) nor RHP Aaron Sanchez (pectoral) will play catch during the upcoming road trip.

 UP NEXT